Treat every interview as prime time for your career prospects, even when no one can see you.

 In my years as a recruiting manager, human-resources business partner and HR director for Fortune 100 companies, I’ve spoken on the phone with myriad candidates and witnessed many promising candidates flame out at this stage of the selection process.

 Being prepared for a phone interview means more than just preparing the materials you’ll need to reference.
+Use this list of common phone interview questions to prepare for any question they will throw your way.
 You also need to get into character and deliver those materials convincingly.
 Part Two of “Acing the Phone Interview” will guide you to prepare yourself physically and mentally for this crucial step.